samorani/MatchingPPE/README.md

-Once you have implemented your own matching strategy (let us call it _my_strategy_), run a simulation on the GetUsPPE.org data set by passing the function to the Simulation constructor:
+Once you have implemented your own matching strategy (let us call it _my_strategy_), run the test on the GetUsPPE.org data set by passing the function to the TestingFramework constructor:

-    s = Simulation(strategy=my_strategy)
+    s = TestingFramework(strategy=my_strategy)

 The ppe_match package contains the implementation of two strategies illustrated above: the first-come-first-matched strategy (strategies.FCFM_strategy) and the "proximity matching" strategy tested by Bala et al. (2021) (strategies.proximity_match_strategy).

-## Simulation Class
+## TestingFramework Class
 ### Parameters
 #### donor_path
 Path to the data set containing the donors' requests.
 See expected format in the data folder.